dxwsxn/holbertonschool-low_level_programming/README.md

-this is the readme for the Hello world directory.
+this is the readme for the low level programming repo